Vacuum Annealing Services for Tool & Die

 There are many different types of annealing processes.
 Often a customer is not sure which type of annealing process is required or necessary, but it’s important that this is discussed because outcomes and costs are very different.

 Subcritical annealing uses temperatures below the point which austenite forms.
-It is a good choice when wanting a relatively low hardness and little to no internal stresses.
-Cycle times are relatively short as compared to full annealing therefore it is the least costly process.
+It's a good choice when wanting a relatively low hardness and little to no internal stresses.
+Cycle times are relatively short as compared to full annealing, therefore it is the least costly process.

 Full annealing involves heating above the point at which you form austenite and then slow cooling at some rate to which the austenite phase transforms into ferrite and pearlite.
 This tends to be an extremely long process and thus can be very costly.
 It does provide low hardness and no internal stresses.

-Spherodize anneal is similar to full annealing but has a secondary step at which the part is held at a temperature at which the carbide phase is allowed to assume the shape of a sphere thus the microstructure consists of ferrite and spheroidal iron carbide.
+Spherodize anneal is similar to full annealing but has a secondary step where the part is held at a temperature at which the carbide phase is allowed to assume the shape of a sphere, thus the microstructure consists of ferrite and spheroidal iron carbide.
 This provides an extremely low final hardness.
 This is often used for alloys like AISI 52100 that can be difficult to machine.

 Full annealing and spherodize annealing treatments are extremely long; keep this in mind when looking at time schedules.

-It is very important that the correct annealing process is chosen given the costs thus a discussion prior to submission of an order is well worth the time.
+It's very important that the correct annealing process is chosen given the costs, thus a discussion prior to submission of an order is well worth the time.